 - MF or Manual focus

-In this mode the camera automatically selects single servo auto focus if the subject is stationary and continuous servo auto focus if the subject is moving.
-Basically it combines both AF-A and AF-S, but the camera itself chooses what is best for the situation.
-This is ideal focus mode when the subject is showing unpredictable movement.
+In this mode, the camera automatically selects single servo autofocus if the subject is stationary and a continuous servo autofocus if the subject is moving.
+Basically, it combines both AF-A and AF-S, but the camera itself chooses what is best for the situation.
+This is an ideal focus mode when the subject is showing unpredictable movement.
 Eg. Children walking around.

 Note that the shutter will only be able to be released when the camera locks the focus.
 If the camera is unable to focus correctly you will not be able to click the photograph.

 This mode is used for moving subjects.
-Camera will continue to focus on wherever the subject goes when the shutter button is pressed halfway down.
+The camera will continue to focus on wherever the subject goes when the shutter button is pressed halfway down.
 This is ideal for shooting birds and wildlife.
-The camera uses predictive focus tracking where it predicts the direction of movement of the subject.
-This focus mode should be combined with burst shoot (4-5 images per second) for best result.
+The camera uses predictive focus tracking to predict the subject’s direction of movement.
+This focus mode should be combined with a burst shoot (4-5 images per second) for the best result.

-- Single-point AF: This is used for stationary subjects and the focus point is selected manually.
-Camera will focus that specific point.
+This is used for stationary subjects and the focus point is selected manually.
+The camera will focus on that specific point.

-- Dynamic-area AF: This is for moving subjects.
+This is for moving subjects.
 Its works only in AF-A and AF-C modes.
-You can select one focus point but the camera will focus based on information from surrounding focus points if subject briefly leaves the selected point.
+You can select one focus point but the camera will focus based on information from surrounding focus points if the subject briefly leaves the selected point.

-- 3D-tracking (11 points): It works only in AF-A and AF-C modes.
-If the subject leaves the selected focus point the camera uses 3D-tracking technology to select new focus point and keep the focus locked on the subject while the shutter button is pressed halfway down.
+It works only in AF-A and AF-C modes.
+If the subject leaves the selected focus point the camera uses 3D-tracking technology to select a new focus point and keep the focus locked on the subject while the shutter button is pressed halfway down.
 If the subject leaves the viewfinder then remove your finger from the shutter and recompose the photograph.

-- Auto-area AF: Camera will automatically detect subject and select focus point based on the subject.
+The camera will automatically detect the subject and select a focus point based on the subject.

-Let us know in comments below about Focus Modes Tutorial for Nikon D3300.
-Ask us if you have any specific query.
+Let us know in the comments below about Focus Modes Tutorial for Nikon D3300.
+Ask us if you have any specific queries.